jfasch/jfasch-home/about/site/recipes/rst-cheatsheet.rst

 Section References
 ..................

+References to a section in the middle of a document requires

+* Adding a section label
+* Referring to that label using the ``:ref:`` role (either from inside the same document, or from any other document)

+Example follows ...

 .. _dummy-section:

 Dummy Section That We Refer To
 ``````````````````````````````

 This section is referred to by the next section.
+It requires a section
+label, like so:

 .. code-block:: rst